 You can't use Research Enrichment – Public Engagement funding for:

-- engagement activities that are essential to carrying out your research in an ethical way, eg consulting with community advisory panels or communicating research findings to research participants
+- engagement activities that are essential to carrying out your research in an ethical way, for example consulting with community advisory panels or communicating research findings to research participants

-- media and communication activities, such as broadcast, radio, websites and press releases engagement activities with policy makers without the involvement of public voices.
+- media and communication activities, such as broadcast, radio, websites and press releases.

 We don't fund overheads.

 You must submit your application through the Wellcome Trust Grant Tracker (WTGT).Start your application